Is it go time?! Signs that labour is 24-48 hours away

 Deep breaths.

-To better equip you for the birth of your little one, let’s explore in greater detail the differences between early and active labour.
+To better equip you for the birth of your little one, let’s explore in greater detail the differences between early labour and active labour.
+Early labour is the initial stage of labour where contractions are mild and irregular, marking the beginning of the process leading to active labour.
 While both are essential phases of birth, understanding what sets them apart can help you navigate this journey more confidently.

 Contractions: A contraction is when the muscles of your uterus (womb) tighten and then relax.
 Irregular contractions during the first stage are typical and they also tend to be milder.
 They may feel uncomfortable – like tightening or mild menstrual cramps.
 These contractions help your cervix begin to efface (thin out) and dilate (open) which will come in very handy during the delivery!